Beduncan/liri-node-app/README.md

 You can get more help on this project from stack overflow.

-Bryant Duncan maintains and contributes to the project. s
+Bryant Duncan maintains and contributes to the project.